2025 ACT Updates: Latest Changes to the Exam

 ACT Test Changes: Questions

-The new ACT will also debut some changes to questions in most of the ACT sections.
-In the table below, we highlight the estimated enhancements.
-Please note that a final determination on these proposed ACT question changes will be made later this year.
+The new ACT will also debut some changes to questions in most ACT sections.
+In the table below, we highlight the test enhancements.

 ACT Section | Proposed Changes |